mamchenkov/sandbox/README.md

 NOTES
 -----

 When doing 'phing version-checkout', the latest available version will be used.
+You can specify which version to check out by using the command: 'phing version-checkout -Dtag.name=some-version', where 'some-version' is the name of the tag to use.

 Also, a file called version.txt will be created, which will hold the name of the checked out version.
 This file should be added to .gitignore .
 This file is used for building deployment logs and diff changelogs before or after release.

 AUTHOR